about

 I like researching space and talking about space - to scientists and non-scientists.

-Photo credit: Bex Coates
+Photo credit: Greta Rybus

 I also contributed to a lovely art thing, which you can read about (and buy) here, here, here and here.